 From his rain-deprived vantage point near the Mexico border, Nabhan makes a compelling case for scaling up desert crop varieties and time-tested farming techniques.
 What’s especially compelling to Nabhan is that these are not new ideas.
 The challenge, he says, is to “make certain that we don’t grow these in monocultures as we’ve done with other crops…It’s not just about the crops, but a whole systems approach.”

 Gary Nabhan offers more information about his farm and training opportunities on his website, as well as a complete overview of all his writing about the foods of the deserts and other regions of the world.
-More of California State Board of Food and Agriculture President Craig McNamara’s views about farming are on his personal website, along with information about his own farm, where he raises primarily organic walnuts.
+More of Craig McNamara’s views about farming can be found via The Center for Land-Based Learning, which he co-founded, and on the website for his own farm, Sierra Orchards.

-The California Climate and Agriculture Network’s fact sheets offer some helpful background about how climate change and drought affect farming as well as a summary of federal and state policy responses to drought.
-The University of California’s Sustainable Agriculture Research and Education Program provides more information about how the state’s farmers adjust to changing policies and market signals.
+The California Climate and Agriculture Network offers some helpful background about how climate change and drought affect farming as well as a summary of federal and state policy responses to drought.
+The University of California’s Sustainable Agriculture Research and Education Programprovides more information about how the state’s farmers adjust to changing policies and market signals.